vnebelunka/Algo/README.md

 [2] Calculation of matrix determinant with Laplas theorem.
 O(n!)

-[3] Finding systems of linear equations solution.
+[3] Finding system of linear equations solution.
 O(n^3).
 If SoLE is inconsistent: exit.